William Tell (2024 film): Plot

-As Tell is transported across the same lake over which he carried Baumgarten to safety, another storm hits and grounds the vessel at its shore.
-Bertha takes advantage of the storm and frees Tell while helping him kill some of the soldiers, and they escape into the nearby woods, where Tell learns from the local huntsmen that Gessler is on his way to Küssnacht.
-He ambushes Gessler's caravan in a ravine leading to the town, but only wounds him while killing some of his men, and is forced to flee after receiving an arrow wound.
-Before she parts with Tell to try and dissuade King Albert from helping Gessler, Bertha reminds him to pursue his goal with more caution instead of blind revenge.
-Tell joins the resistance, where he learns of a failed attack against Sarnen Castle which was betrayed by a turncoat and in which Gertrude was killed.
-He assumes leadership and trains the freedom fighters for a renewed assault, while Gessler is determined to hold out until Albert's reinforcements arrive.
+Tell is transported across the same lake over which he carried Baumgarten to safety, tied to the ship's mast while Bertha is locked up in the hold.
+A storm strikes, grounding the vessel at the lake's shore.
+Bertha takes advantage of the storm to break free, free Tell, and escape into the nearby woods, learning from the local huntsmen that Gessler is on his way to Küssnacht.

+After learning that Stussi lost both Tell and Bertha, Gessler allows him to redeem himself by taking command at Castle Sarnen and holding it as he travels to Küssnacht.
+Bertha guides Tell through the mountains, and he takes shots at Gessler's caravan in a ravine leading to the town, but only wounds him and is forced to flee.
+Before she parts with Tell to try and dissuade King Albert from helping Gessler, Bertha reminds Tell to pursue his goal with more caution instead of blind revenge.
+King Albert orders Gessler to take charge at Altdorf and await reinforcements, while Tell joins the resistance, who are encamped near the town.
+His wife tells him that an attack on Sarnen was betrayed by a turncoat, which had allowed Stussi's forces to ambush the Swiss and kill Gertrude Stauffacher.
+Tell assumes leadership of the resistance, reigniting their hopes for a free Switzerland, and helping them prepare for an assault on Altdorf.

-Bertha is arrested and sentenced to death when she stands up to her uncle and his tyranny, but is freed by her cousin, Leopold, and assassinates Albert in his bed.
-While Tell challenges Gessler at the town gates to draw his attention, several resistance fighters enter the town through a secret tunnel and open the city gates the next morning, allowing Tell's forces to storm Altendorf.
-During the fighting, Gessler kills Rudenz and Stauffacher, captures Tell's son Walter and holds him and the town's people hostage, but his hopes are dashed when the Habsburg relief force turns back after learning of their king's death.
-As Gessler's soldiers surrender around him, Walter fights free.
+At Castle Habsburg in the Aargau, King Albert is about to send his reinforcements to Gessler when Bertha interrupts.
+When she stands up to her uncle and his tyranny, she is arrested and sentenced to death, but she is freed by her cousin Leopold, allowing her to assassinate Albert in his bed.
+While Tell challenges Gessler at the town gates of Altdorf to draw his attention, several resistance fighters enter the town through a secret tunnel and open the city gates the next morning, allowing Tell's forces to storm the town.
+During the fighting, Gessler kills Rudenz and Werner Stauffacher, before capturing Walter and holding him and the town's people hostage.
+King Albert's army appears on the hills around the city, but retreats after learning of their king's death.
+As Gessler's soldiers surrender and Stussi abandons him, Walter fights free.
 Tell prepares to kill Gessler, but spares him upon Walter's insistence and walks away from him.
 Three days later, as Tell wearily attempts to return to his old life, Bertha reunites with him and reports that Albert's daughter Agnes has sworn vengeance on the Swiss people, including him, for her father's death, marking the start for another, bloodier conflict for Switzerland's freedom.